 is a subfield of economics that integrates insights from psychology in the analysis of economic decision-making.
 It is commonly known for focusing on heuristics (rules of thumb as opposed to maximisation behavior) and biases (deviations from the homo economicus model/expected utility theory, e.g., loss aversion).
-Related fields are experimental economics and behavioral economists commonly apply economic experiments.
+Related fields are experimental economicssubfield of economics that uses experimental methods/economic experiments to study individual and collective decision-making.
+By giving the researcher freedom to manipulate factors of interest, difficulties to establish causal rel...
+More and behavioral economists commonly apply economic experimentstypically use (cash) incentives to study economic decision-making under controlled conditions in abstract (laboratory) or somewhat contextualised (field) settings.
+More.

 Latest News